KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 }
 ```

-To use this handler instead of the standard one, just inject it into ``KeyboardInputViewController/services``:
+To use this service instead of the standard one, just inject it into ``KeyboardInputViewController/services``:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {